 Yes, agriculture is the only field of study that is capable of employing all fields of study because of the series of stages involved in the agricultural value chain.
 The reverse also holds for agricultural engineering.
 The only limitation, is that it is on individual basis; agricultural engineers are deployed based on specialization.
-For instance, farm power and machinery engineer is deployed to work with production machinery, soil and water engineer deal with irrigation operations and soil engineering while agricultural processing engineer will be deployed in agricultural processing operations and engineering.
+For instance, farm power and machinery engineer is deployed to work with production machinery, soil and water engineer deals with irrigation operations and soil engineering while agricultural processing engineer will be deployed in agricultural processing operations and engineering.

 If there is any engineer supposed to work in a food processing company, it is the agricultural engineer in the processing option, for not only did he learn the dynamics of processing, he learnt specifically and intricately, processing of agro products, and has in-depth knowledge of material handling for food safety.
 If there is any engineer to work on roads in the rural or semi urban areas; it is the agricultural engineer in soil and water option, for he did not just learn road construction as civil engineers; he learnt the different roads for specific uses and accompanying drainage systems for erosion control, in the agriculture-prone rural settings.

 I was at College of Deans of Engineering and Technology (CODET) 2019 competition for engineering students in Nigeria.
-85 per cent all the prototypes presented were in agricultural engineering.
+About 85 per cent all the prototypes presented were in agricultural engineering.
 Mehn!
 There are jobs!
 There are opportunities in agricultural engineering because agriculture is forever young.
 I once joked and told my audience that if Microsoft liked, let them develop a software that digests food, we are still going to eat food not microchips.

 |We studied engineering in school not agriculture; but we know better how to apply it in agricultural value chain than any other engineer.|

 You may question, “why are they into the agrospace?
 One may say that they are putting in their experiences into agriculture.
-If they can work in agriculture because they can apply what they learnt in the classroom to agriculture, then an agricultural engineering can work in any engineering related firm for same reasons; by the way, we studied engineering in school not agriculture; but we know better how to apply it in agricultural value chain than any other engineer.
+If they can work in agriculture because they can apply what they learnt in the classroom to agriculture, then an agricultural engineer can work in any engineering related firm for same reasons; by the way, we studied engineering in school not agriculture; but we know better how to apply it in agricultural value chain than any other engineer.